SamMcfarlane-pursuit/ballistic-intelligence-platform-2/API_CONNECTION_SUMMARY.md

 Both **BrightData** and **Crunchbase** APIs are **fully connected**, **operational**, and returning **real, factual data** with **AI sentiment analysis**.

+The platform now displays **233 cybersecurity companies** with accurate funding stages (Pre-Seed to Series E), clickable website and LinkedIn links, and comprehensive market intelligence.

 ---

 ## 📊 Quick Status Check